sunchaopku/crypto/_pages/about.md

   - /about.html
 ---

 I am a (specially appointed) assistant professor at Osaka Univeristy.
-I got my Ph.D in cryptography at Kyoto university in Japan.
+I got my Ph.D in cryptography at Kyoto university in Japan, supervised by Mehdi Tibouchi and Masayuki Abe.
+Before coming to Japan, I got my bachelor's degree at Peking University.

 Education